 More expensive software can save you money if it prevents more time and errors than it costs.
 Many food service entrepreneurs stay too long in Excel or free tools that actually turn out to be more expensive.
-In this article, you'll learn when investing in better software pays for itself.
+Here's exactly when investing in better software pays for itself.

 Calculate the real costs of your current system